openmedlab/Axon-Seg/README.md

 ![datainfo](asset/data_info.png)

 The data volume information for the five datasets is as follows.
 We have trained segmentation models for each type of axon using these five datasets.
 Additionally, we have also trained a more generalized comprehensive model using a combined dataset from all five categories (4714 cubes after data augmentation).
-You can download these models via the provided [model link](https://drive.google.com/drive/folders/1vhuGGnnwYdZ_oDq2N0TOCqkUrrgOAC0l?usp=drive_link) based on your specific needs.
+Please can download these models via the provided [model link](https://drive.google.com/drive/folders/1vhuGGnnwYdZ_oDq2N0TOCqkUrrgOAC0l?usp=drive_link) based on your specific needs.

 |   Brain name   |   Whole-brain resolution   | No. of axon cubes | No. of artefact cubes | No. of cubes after data augmentation |        Cube Size        |                          Data link                           |
 | :------------: | :------------------------: | :---------------: | :-------------------: | :----------------------------------: | :---------------------: | :----------------------------------------------------------: |